AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Possible Fixes

-• Repair power or ground faults to the affected module: Clean and tighten grounds, repair damaged feeds, and correct voltage-drop issues verified under load.
+• Repair power or ground faults: Clean and tighten connections, repair damaged wiring, and verify low voltage-drop under load.

 Can I Still Drive With U140E?